10 Best Blogging Platforms In 2025 (Free & Paid)

 Each annual plan pricing is categorized as below:

-• Advanced eCommerce $49/month
+• Advanced Plan: $99/month

-3. Medium (Suitable for Writing for an Existing Audience)
+3. Medium (Suitable For Writing For An Existing Audience)

 The Medium platform makes it easy for people to earn money by writing blogs.